 As the number of cases grew in Korea, the government developed a smart management system to speed up contact tracing.
 Rapid tracing required the combination of data from the police agency, three telecommunication firms, and twenty-two credit card companies.
 The app was able to reduce the time consumed for contact tracing from one day to ten minutes.
 People exposed to a known COVID-19 case had to self-quarantine, and the government monitored their symptoms and location for 14 days using another mobile app.
 Unlike the travel tracking application, this application is voluntary.

-South Korean was able to respond so rapidly to the COVID-19 epidemic because they had planned for years for such a possibility.
+South Korea was able to respond so rapidly to the COVID-19 epidemic because they had planned for years for such a possibility.
 The previous outbreaks of SARS and MERS made it clear that a worldwide pandemic was likely to occur in the coming years.
-Debates pitting privacy rights and sharing of customer data against public health already happened, and a balance negotiated beforehand, saving valuable time.
+Debates pitting privacy rights and sharing of customer data against public health already happened, and a balance was negotiated beforehand, saving valuable time.

 One drawback of the Korean plan, as with the Chinese, was a significant intrusion into the private lives of its citizens to allow effective contact tracing.
 Other societies, such as the United Kingdom, the US, and Canada, may not be so willing to give up these privacy rights.
 Fortunately, there are other compelling solutions to contact tracing. (see below)

 Before I begin this section, I should warn those that are fans of the federal government response that this assessment is going to be quite critical.
 This response was so outside what was expected that the medical journals the New England Journal of Medicine and the British Medical Journal wrote editorials on it.
 A very unusual response.
 We must honestly face the mistakes made and the advice that was ignored if our society is going to learn and fight this epidemic productively.
 If reading about this timeline is going to upset you, you may want to skip this section.
 However, I encourage you to read it with an open mind.